How AI Agents Are Dominating Crypto Trading in 2025 And What Changes in 2026

 | Security risk | AI enhances attack sophistication |

-The key implication is clear.
 Risk no longer resides primarily in human behavior.
 It resides in how systems are designed and how they interact.

 Now, these responsibilities shift toward system design.
 Traders define strategy logic, set risk parameters, and monitor performance, while the system handles execution.

-In practical terms, the market will evolve into an environment where systems interact continuously, adjusting positioning based on liquidity and data rather than narrative interpretation.
+In practical terms, the market will evolve into an environment where systems interact continuously; adjusting positioning based on liquidity and data rather than narrative interpretation.

 Conclusion